DaveZag/To-do-list/README.md

 ### Testing
 This project contains some function tests.
 To run them, you first need to install [node.js](https://nodejs.org/en/download/).
 Then open the copy of this project that you cloned either in vscode or command prompt.<br>
-Finall run the following command in the CLI(Terminal).
+Finally, run the following command in the CLI(Terminal).
 ```
 npm test
 ```